robillardstudio/c-climate-public/README.md

 For every cycle of the scenario (cf Scenario), each unit receives and classifies 28 tweets.

-`server.launch` runs `server.py` at the unit startup. `server.py` receives data and instructions from
+`server.launch` runs `server.py` at the unit startup. `server.py` receives data and instructions from the main device over wifi network.

 See `ml.py` for ML inference and `model.pkl`, the trained model.